miguelkua/CSSWENG_SouthAlps/README.md

 # Services Showcase Website

-This project is being developed by DJCA4M in fulfillment of the Major Course Outputs for CSSWENG.
+This project is being developed by DJCA4M in fulfillment of the Major Course Outputs for CSSWENG in De La Salle University.
 The client of this software solution is **South Alps Cold Storage and Logistics**, and they have provided the team with a web development plan.
 The client is asking for a company website that showcases the company’s facility and services.
 They also want to boost the company’s presence in the online world.